Thinkmill/keystatic/design-system/packages/link/docs/link-component.md

 ## Provider

-The `linkComponent` prop allows you to customise the rendering of Voussoir links (e.g. [TextLink](/package/link/text-link), [NavItem](/package/nav-list)) across an entire application.
+The `linkComponent` prop allows you to customise the rendering of Keystar UI links (e.g. [TextLink](/package/link/text-link), [NavItem](/package/nav-list)) across an entire application.
 This is useful for conditionally rendering React Router links, handling analytics, etc.